Security-Onion-Solutions/securityonion-docs/faq.rst

 Why is my disk filling up?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 In general, Security Onion attempts to make use of as much disk space as you give it.
+Depending on installation type, it should continue writing data to disk until disk usage reaches 80-90% at which point it should begin purging old data.
 Most disk space is used by :ref:`elasticsearch` or full packet capture written to disk via :ref:`stenographer` or :ref:`suricata`.

 How is my data kept secure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~